xuyongzhi/SparseVoxelNet/model/README.md

 - [ ] In feature propagation, scale0 orginael feature is None
 - [ ] Move the last global scope to include larger scope, instead of strictly more by stride.
 - [ ] Select global blocks random is bot good, -> choose by num point
+- [ ] Speed up sg for globla block, especially when only global scale

 # Key small items to be developed
 - [x] add learning rate warm up